A classical explanation of quantization: Introduction

 \section{Introduction}

 In references \cite{Groessing.2008vacuum,Groessing.2009origin}, the Schr\"odinger equation was derived in the context of modelling quantum systems via nonequilibrium thermodynamics, i.e., by the requirement that the dissipation function, or the time-averaged work over the system of interest, vanishes identically.
 The ``system of interest'' is a ``particle'' embedded in a thermal environment of non-zero average temperature, i.e., of the vacuum's zero-point energy (ZPE).
+Ours is thus an approach in the tradition of stochastic mechanics (see, e.g., Nelson \cite{Nelson.1966}, Fritsche and Haugk \cite{Fritsche.2003}, Guerra \cite{Guerra.1984}), or stochastic electrodynamics, respectively (see, e.g., de~la~Pe\~na and Cetto \cite{Pena.1996}, Boyer \cite{Boyer.1980}, Haisch et~al. \cite{Haisch.1994}).
 In more recent papers \cite{Groessing.2010emergence,Groessing.2010entropy,Groessing.2010free}, we have modelled the ``particle'' more concretely by using an analogy to the ``bouncer'' gleaned from the beautiful experiments by Couder's group \cite{Couder.2005,Couder.2006,Protiere.2006,Eddi.2009,Fort.2010}.
 This analogy is here expanded to a ``particle'' moving in three dimensions, which is denoted as ``walker''.
 One assumes that the thermal ZPE environment is oscillating itself, with the kinetic energy of these latter oscillations providing the energy necessary for the ``particle'' to maintain a constant energy, i.e., to remain in a nonequilibrium steady-state.
-Referring to the respective (zero-point) oscillations of the vacuum, one simply assumes the particle oscillator to be embedded in an environment comprising a corresponding energy bath.
+Referring to the respective (zero-point) oscillations of the vacuum, one assumes the particle oscillator to be embedded in an environment comprising a corresponding energy bath with both periodic and stochastic contributions.

 In the present paper we discuss in detail this two-fold perspective of an individual ``particle'', i.e., comprising a first one where it is imagined as an oscillating ``bouncer'', and a second one where it is considered as a ``walker'' which performs a stochastic movement in three dimensions.
 After individual inspection, these two tools will be compared, or coupled, respectively.
+After all, as the experiments of Couder's group show so impressively, a ``particle'' may both oscillate in time in a regular fashion (i.e., with a characteristic frequency) \textit{and} propagate irregularly in space (i.e., via Brownian-type motion).
+With respect to our analogous sub-quantum model, then, this means that the ``zitterbewegung'' is simultaneously characterized by regular periodic and stochastic motions, both of which must, however, be comparable on the level of the work-energy expended during a certain amout of time.
+In Chapters~\ref{sec:aceq.sub.3} and \ref{sec:sub.2} we shall calculate the respective work-energies for each aspect separately, whereas in Chapter~\ref{sec:walking} they will be compared during one and the same time-span.
+This will lead to Planck's quantization relation.